codurance/site/src/_posts/2019-04-30-state-of-the-art-jenkins-github-docker.md

 ## Where to go from here?

 State of the art does not mean perfect.
-It is just the best thing I know of right now, I fully expect to learn more and look back at this as a good step toward something better.
+It is the best thing I know of right now, I want to learn more and look back at this as a good step toward something better.

 Jenkins is the tool I’ve used the most in this space.
-It is very possible that better results can be obtained with different tools but my experience is the limiting factor.
+It is very possible that with different tools we could get better results.
+My narrow experience is the limiting factor.

-An area not covered in this post is how to work with application that have external dependencies, I hope to cover that in a future post.
+An area not covered in this post is how to work with application that have external dependencies.
+I will cover that in a future post.

 Let me know what you think by tweeting me at [@jaramir](https://twitter.com/jaramir) or [@codurance](https://twitter.com/codurance).